amberlu00/TestInstrumentation/README.md

 You will need to initialize an instance of the CustomLogger class in your code.

-`CustomLogger cl = new CustomLogger(appType);`
+`CustomLogger cl = new CustomLogger(Key);`

-where appType is the name of the application (such as "producer" or "consumer").
-This is used in naming the file that the system logs to.

-The log file will be named {appType}{date}.txt.
+where Key is the instrumentation key used to connect to Application Insights.
+Logs can be viewed on the Application Insights dashboard under the Logs in the left-hand side.

-All log entries will be formatted in the following way.
+All log entries will be formatted in the following way:

 `"{Timestamp:yyyy-MM-dd HH:mm:ss.fff zzz} [{Level:u3}] {Message:lj}{NewLine}{Exception}"`